craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 :    A parallel type is neither a subtype not a supertype of the original target (it cannot mimic the target), but it can be created with target values.
 It's more or less the behaviour of the now-deceased `typedef`{.d} keyword.

 independent
 :    An independent type is just there and bears no relationship whatsoever with the original, target type.
-I cite it there but the interest of defining such a type while still having a 'target' type in mind is limited...
+I cite it here but the interest of defining such a type while still having a 'target' type in mind is limited...

 Here is clean little piece of code from Trass3r that groups all these notions in one template: